Ebiroll/openvg/README.md

 cp ../client/*.jpg .
 ./shivavg demo 5

-If you use it on Windows, be sure to turn off precompiled headers.
-As the functions Polygon, Arc, RGB defined somewhere in the Windows.h/GDI mess
+As the functions Polygon, Arc, RGB defined somewhere in the Windows.h/GDI these are renamed with a macro.

+## GO clients

+To use do, setup your GOPATH, i.e. export GOPATH=~/GO cd ~/GO go get github.com/Ebiroll/openvg go install github.com/Ebiroll/openvg

+ Currently this is only tested on linux but I will try to get it work on the raspberry again.
+ On windows its untested.
+It compiles fine with latest qt-creator Also some of the clients does not work properly. i.e. vgplot, chars ,hgrad Images are also do not work so weel, Only the red channel is shown

 ## First program